SAP/fundamental-ngx/NEW_COMPONENT.md

    export class PosterModule { }
 ```

+## Step4: Change selector to fd prefix

 The Fundamental NGX library uses 'fd' as the component and directive prefix.
 Open `poster.component.ts` and change the component's 'app' prefix to 'fd', like so:

 ```TypeScript
   selector: 'fd-poster',
 ```

+## Step5: Add poster module to list of imports (can be in FundamentalNgxCore)

 The documentation application is importing every component in the fundamental-ngx library module.
 Open `fundamental-ngx.module.ts` and add `import { PosterModule } from './poster/poster.module';` to the list of imports at the top of the file, then add `PosterModule` to the array of exports.

 We must also add `export * from './lib/poster/poster.module';` to the `fundamental-ngx/src/public_api.ts` file.
 The <fd-poster> component will be an exported member of the fundamental-ngx module as well as the poster module.

-## Generating a new component in the Documentation
+## Step6: Generating necessary files in documentation folder

 Now let's create a new documentation component so we can see our new Poster component in action.
 Change directories back to the root of the repository, then change into the 'component-docs' directory:

 `cd docs/app/documentation/component-docs`